Joe Engle

-Engle is an experienced spaceplane operator and the last living X-15 pilot.

 Biography

 Personal life and education

-Engle was born on August 26, 1932, in Chapman, Kansas.
-He attended primary and secondary schools in Chapman, Kansas, and he graduated from Dickinson County High School in 1950.
-Engle was active as a Boy Scout and earned the rank of First Class.
-He received a Bachelor of Science degree in Aeronautical Engineering from the University of Kansas in 1955, where he was a member of the Theta Tau Professional Engineering Fraternity.
+Engle was born on August 26, 1932, in Abilene, Kansas.
+He was raised in Chapman, Kansas, where he attended primary and secondary school.
+Engle graduated from Dickinson County High School in 1950.
+He was active as a Boy Scout and earned the rank of First Class.
+Engle received a Bachelor of Science degree in Aerospace Engineering from the University of Kansas in 1955, where he was a member of the Theta Tau Professional Engineering Fraternity.

-He was married to the late Mary Catherine Lawrence of Mission Hills, Kansas and has two grown children and one stepchild.
-He is currently married to Jeanie Carter Engle of Houston, Texas.
-Engle's recreational interests include flying (including World War II fighter aircraft), big game hunting, backpacking, and athletics.
+Engle was married to the former Mary Catherine Lawrence (1934–2004) of Mission Hills, Kansas, and had two children and one stepchild.
+After her death, he married Jeanie Carter of Houston, Texas.
+Engle's recreational interests included flying (including World War II fighter aircraft), big game hunting, backpacking, and athletics.
 He was a member of the Society of Experimental Test Pilots and became a Fellow in 2009.

+Engle died at his home in Houston, Texas on July 10, 2024, at the age of 91.
+With Engle's death, all 12 pilots to fly the X-15 are now deceased.